Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Harvesting Thimbleberries

-Young Thimbleberry shoots also make for a tasty snack.
+Young thimbleberry shoots also make for a tasty snack.
 Like the berries, you can eat the shoots fresh or raw.
-They’re a bit asparagus-like and are an excellent steamed or sauteed vegetable.
+They’re a bit asparagus-like and are an excellent steamed or sautéed vegetable.
 Throw them into stir-fries, omelets, or quiches.

 Thimbleberry can also be a helpful plant to add to your herbal medicine practice.
 The large soft leaves are wonderful for stomach ailments and digestive issues.
 Harvest the leaves to make decoctions, teas, and tinctures.
 You can use the roots and shoots similarly.
 Preserve some of the roots, shoots, and leaves for later use in tea or other herbal preparations by dehydrating them.

-Timbleberry Jam
+Thimbleberry Jam

-Timbleberry Jam
+Thimbleberry Jam

 Thimbleberry Recipes